mystic-dargon/IMGD5010-Assign1-BYOB/README.md

 Using this system, draw out the current boardstate as defined below and find the command for the winning move.

 0 0100 1 0001 0 0000 1 1000 0 0110 1 0011

+Optionally, play a game with yourself using *T1C-TAC-T0E* commands!